tldr-pages/tldr/pages/common/zmv.md

 # zmv

-> Move (usually, rename) files matching the regex pattern to corresponding files having names of the form given by destination.
+> Move or rename files matching the regex pattern to corresponding files having names of the form given by destination.
 > More information: <http://zsh.sourceforge.net/Doc/Release/User-Contributions.html>.

 - Below renames ‘foo.lis’ to ‘foo.txt’, and so on: